 Exit the A1 at Junction 62, the Durham/Sunderland exit and take the A690 towards Sunderland.
 After about eight miles you will reach a roundabout at the junction with the A19.
 Turn left there onto the A19, signposted Tyne Tunnel.
 Stay in the left hand lane and take the second slip road towards Sunderland, signposted Stadium of Light/A1231 Sunderland.
 This takes you onto a bridge over the River Wear.
 Turn right onto the A1231 following the signs for Sunderland.
 Go straight over four roundabouts into Sunderland.
 Then go through two sets of traffic lights (keeping in the left hand lane at the second set, going straight on towards Roker rather than the City Centre) and you will see the stadium car park on your right about a mile after the traffic lights.

 Parking at the stadium is mostly for those with passes and the car park will be closed for half an hour after the final whistle.
-There are residents only parking restrictions in more than sixty streets surrounding the stadium and these are heavily enforced, so best to check the lamp posts for warning signs to avoid a hefty fine.
+There are residents only parking restrictions in more than sixty streets surrounding the stadium and these are heavily enforced, so best to check for warning signs to avoid a hefty fine.

 Sunderland railway station is just under a mile from the Stadium of Light and will take about fifteen minutes to walk.
 You will exit the station opposite Greggs, turn right out of the station heading up toward a JJB Sports store and walk through the gap between JJB and a nail bar to the right of JJB.
 Keep walking straight ahead and you will soon see the stadium.
 Cross over the Wearmouth Bridge and turn left into Millennium Way opposite the Wheatsheaf pub.
-The away turnstiles are located on the side of the ground straight ahead of you.

 Eating and Drinking